Michael Rimington: Later career

-Following the war, he was promoted to command the 3rd Cavalry Brigade in January 1903, then in 1907 given command of the Secunderabad Cavalry Brigade of the 9th (Secunderabad) Division in India.
-In March 1911, when his tenure in command of the brigade expired, he became the Inspector-General of cavalry units in India.
+Following the war, Rimington was promoted to the substantive rank of colonel on 26 January 1903, and appointed in command of the 3rd Cavalry Brigade based at The Curragh the same month, with the temporary rank of brigadier general whilst so employed.
+In September 1907, upon once more being made a temporary brigadier general, he was given command of the Secunderabad Cavalry Brigade of the 9th (Secunderabad) Division in India, and in March 1911, when his tenure in command of the brigade expired, he became the Inspector-General of cavalry units in India.
 In 1912, he was appointed the ceremonial colonel of the 6th (Inniskilling) Dragoons, a position he would hold through their amalgamation into the 5th/6th Dragoons, and until his death.
 The same year, he published his second book, Our Cavalry, a summary of the contemporary role of cavalry "for junior officers of all arms".

 He was appointed a Commander of the Royal Victorian Order (CVO) on 16 December 1911 at which time he was Inspector-General of Cavalry in India.

 First World War

 At the outbreak of the First World War, Rimington left his staff position to accompany the Indian Expeditionary Force to France, as commander of the 1st Indian Cavalry Division.
 With the arrival of a second division in December 1914, he was promoted to command the Indian Cavalry Corps, remaining with it until it was disbanded.
 Following the disbandment of the corps, Rimington was given command of a reserve centre in the United Kingdom, from April 1916 to January 1918, and retired from the Army in 1919.

 For his services during the war, Rimington was knighted, appointed a Commander of the Legion of Honour, and twice mentioned in despatches.